Tegan and Sara: 2002–2011: Mainstream success

 In 2002, Tegan and Sara released their third album, If It Was You.
 Their fourth album, So Jealous, was released in 2004 and led to wider success and attention, both locally and internationally.
 This album was released through both Vapor and Sanctuary.
-The band's 2007 album, The Con, was released by Vapor and Sire, because Sanctuary chose to no longer release new music in the United States.
+The band's 2007 album, The Con, was released by Vapor and Sire because Sanctuary no longer released new music in the United States.
 The album was co-produced by Chris Walla.
-Guests and collaborators on the album included Jason McGerr of Death Cab for Cutie, Matt Sharp of The Rentals (and previously Weezer), Hunter Burgan of AFI and Kaki King.
+Guests and collaborators on the album included Jason McGerr of Death Cab for Cutie, Matt Sharp of The Rentals (and previously Weezer), Hunter Burgan of AFI, and Kaki King.

-On October 26, 2009, Tegan and Sara released their sixth album, Sainthood, which was produced by Chris Walla and Howard Redekopp.
-The duo also put out a three-volume book set titled ON, IN, AT that included stories, essays, journals and photos of the band touring America in late 2008, writing together in New Orleans and touring Australia.
-The photographs in the book were taken by Lindsey Byrnes and Ryan Russell.
+On October 26, 2009, Tegan and Sara released their sixth album, Sainthood, produced by Chris Walla and Howard Redekopp.
 Sainthood debuted on the Billboard 200 chart at number 21, selling 24,000 copies in its first week.
-While recording the album, Tegan and Sara spent a week writing songs together in New Orleans.
-The song "Paperback Head" was the only song written by the pair to appear on the album, making it the first song on any Tegan and Sara album that they wrote together.
-Spin gave Sainthood four out of five stars and wrote "Tegan and Sara's music may no longer be the stuff of teens, but its strength remains in how much it feels like two people talking."
+While recording the album, Tegan and Sara wrote songs together in New Orleans for a week.
+The song "Paperback Head" was the only song the pair wrote to appear on the album, making it the first song on any Tegan and Sara album they wrote together.
+Spin gave Sainthood four out of five stars and wrote, "Tegan and Sara's music may no longer be the stuff of teens, but its strength remains in how much it feels like two people talking."
+The duo also put out a three-volume book set titled ON, IN, AT that included stories, essays, journals, and photos of the band touring America in late 2008, writing together in New Orleans and touring Australia.
+Lindsey Byrnes and Ryan Russell took the photographs in the book.

 In 2011, they launched "2011: A Merch Odyssey", which saw at least one new item in the official online stores every month for the entire year.
-A live CD/DVD combination package titled Get Along was released on November 15 and contains three films titled "States", "India" and "For the Most Part".
-It was nominated for Best Long Form Music Video at the 2013 Grammy Awards.
+A live CD/DVD combination package titled Get Along was released on November 15 and contained three films titled "States", "India", and "For the Most Part".
+It was nominated for Best Long-Form Music Video at the 2013 Grammy Awards.